flydog-sdr/docs/docs/en/README.md

 ## What is FlyDog SDR?

 FlyDog SDR is an SDR product derived from KiwiSDR and uses 16-bit ADC sampling.
-It currently works smoothly on the full range of Raspberry Pi and Orange Pi models to meet a variety of scenarios.
+It currently works smoothly on the full range of Raspberry Pi to meet a variety of scenarios.

 ## Licence